 To mitigate the risk of these penalties, sole proprietors should:

-In addition to workers’ compensation insurance, sole proprietors might also need these kinds of business insurance coverage:
+In addition to workers' compensation insurance, sole proprietors may also need the following types of insurance coverage:

 A client injury or property damage at your workplace could result in an expensive lawsuit.
 If you operate your business out of your home, it’s unlikely that your renter’s or homeowner’s insurance would cover these accidents.

 General liability insurance gives you financial protection from such third-party claims.